JLeske/emberjs-portfolio/README.md

 # emberjs-portfolio
-A html portfolio app with the usage of emberJS.
+A html portfolio app with the usage of EmberJS.